Couple

 Accepting a family heirloom as your engagement ring will carry heavy sentimentality with it.
 If you and your beloved decide to part ways, and the ring is his Aunt Betty’s, he’s going to want the ring back.

-Etiquette says you should give the diamond engagement ring back, but legally, some states will require you to do so.
+Etiquette says you should give the engagement ring back, but legally, some states will require you to do so.
 And if the ring is from your side of the family, now the heirloom is tainted with the history and pain of an engagement or marriage that didn’t last.
 And who’s gonna want the ring after that?

 Before the proposal is made and that heirloom engagement ring is slipped on your finger, you and the groom-to-be may need to take a couple of steps that could dull the pending nuptials.